EugZol/datacaster/README.md

 #### `numeric(error_key = nil)`

-Returns ValidResult if and only if provided value is a number.
+Returns ValidResult if and only if provided value is a number (Ruby's `Numeric`).
 Doesn't transform the value.

 I18n keys: `error_key`, `'.numeric'`, `'datacaster.errors.numeric'`.